 Over the course of my 25-year career, the general trend in construction/services contracts has been toward enumerated Adjustments.
 The main reason for this is that both Owners and Contractors prefer predictability.
 It’s easier for Contractors to bid on projects when they know in advance what circumstances they will receive Adjustments for.
 It’s easier for Owners to create project budgets when they know in advance what types of circumstances they will have to grant Adjustments for.

 The discretionary Adjustment clause can be unpredictable.
 Contractors are at the mercy of the Owner’s project manager.
 Whether or not an Adjustment is granted may depend on how much a manager has remaining in the project budget.
 Owners are potentially at the mercy of the Contractor, too.
 A Contractor that has underbid the project (or is suffering from poor productivity) may exploit the ambiguity of the discretionary Adjustment clause to make up lost dollars.
-The industry is full of such stories, leading to images such as the one below.

 Once the enumerated Adjustment approach has been selected, what grounds should give rise to a Price Adjustment and/or Schedule Adjustment?
 Adjustment grounds can be categorized as either being within, or outside of the Owner’s control: